viggo-gascou/EuroEval/docs/datasets/slovenian.md

 and is a machine translated version of the English [MMLU dataset](https://openreview.net/forum?id=d7KBjmI3GmQ) and features questions within 57 different topics, such as elementary mathematics, US history and law.
-The translation to Slovenian was done using DeepL.
+The translation to Slovene was done using DeepL.

 The original full dataset consists of 285 / 1,531 / 14,042 samples for training,
 validation, and testing, respectively.
 These splits were merged, duplicates removed, and